-If you’re considering a new, high-paying career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the fastest-growing careers available, according to the U.S. Bureau of Labor Statistics, which expects careers in this trade will increase by 13 percent by 2028.
+If you’re wanting to find a new, well-paying career, look no further than heating, ventilation and air conditioning.
+HVAC is one of the fastest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which expects careers in this trade will grow by 13 percent by 2028.

-There’s a few reasons why these jobs are growing so quickly.
-One is homeowners taking advantage of government refunds to upgrade to more energy-efficient comfort systems.
-Then there’s the ban on R-22 Freon® refrigerants, which affects aging equipment.
-Lastly, there’s the red-hot home market and a house shortage that’s driven an increase in new construction homes.
+There are a couple of reasons why these positions are expanding so rapidly.
+One is homeowners using government rebates to install more energy-efficient comfort systems.
+Then there’s the discontinuation of R-22 Freon® refrigerants, which affects old equipment.
+In conclusion, there’s the red-hot home market and a house shortage that’s driven a bump in new construction houses.

-One of the number one needed careers is working as a HVAC technician.
-Find out about what they do, how to become one and about how much you can expect to earn.
+One of the most needed positions is working as an HVAC technician.
+Learn more about what they do, how to become one and about how much you can expect to earn.

 What Is an HVAC Technician?

-A HVAC technician is an individual who fixes, installs and maintains heating and cooling units.
-Most assist both homes and businesses.
-And, most important, you’ll be skilled in:
+An HVAC technician is someone who fixes, installs and maintains heating and cooling equipment.
+Most serve both homeowners and business owners.
+And, most important, you’ll be knowledgeable about:

 - Work evenings, weekends and overtime during peak times.

-One of the most typical misconceptions about HVAC is that it’s a blue-collar career.
-You have to have a certain skill set, specialized training and ongoing endorsements.
+One of the most common misconceptions about HVAC is that it’s a blue-collar job.
+It requires a specific skill set, extensive education and ongoing certification.

 - Have job security knowing your position can’t be outsourced.